Neefay/ace_barrelbombs/README.md

 ## Information
 <br/>

-**ACE Barrel Bombs** does exactly what it's named after: it adds the ability to drop explosive or cluster charges from, you guessed it, barrels.
+**NFE Barrel Bombs** does exactly what it's named after: it adds the ability to drop explosive or cluster charges from, you guessed it, barrels.

 ### How to use:
-1. In the editor, search for and place **[ACE] Barrel Bomb Dispenser (Large)** in your mission.
+1. In the editor, search for and place **Barrel Bomb Dispenser (Large)** in your mission.
 1. ACE Interact with the dispenser, and **Prepare a Barrel Bomb**.
 1. You may now select between the types of fuse (*Air-burst* or *Impact detonation*), and the strength of the payload, or how many cluster munitions will be included in the barrel.
 1. If your dispenser has enough materials remaining, hit **CONFIRM**.
 As soon as you're done, a new barrel will appear, ready to be loaded.